John III of Portugal: Policy

 The large and far-flung Portuguese Empire was difficult and expensive to administer and was burdened with huge external debt and trade deficits.
 Portugal's Indian and Far Eastern interests grew increasingly chaotic under the poor administration of ambitious governors.
 John III responded with new appointments that proved troubled and short-lived: in some cases, the new governors even had to fight their predecessors to take up their appointments.
 The resulting failures in administration brought on a gradual decline of the Portuguese trade monopoly.
-In consideration of the challenging military situation faced by Portuguese forces worldwide, on 7 August 1549 John III declared every male subject between 20 and 65 years old recruitable for military service.
+Considering the challenging military situation Portuguese forces faced worldwide, on 7 August 1549, John III declared every male subject between 20 and 65 years old recruitable for military service.

 Among John III's many colonial governors in Asia were Vasco da Gama, Pedro Mascarenhas, Lopo Vaz de Sampaio, Nuno da Cunha, Estêvão da Gama, Martim Afonso de Sousa, João de Castro and Henrique de Meneses.

 Overseas, the Empire was threatened by the Ottoman Empire in both the Indian Ocean and North Africa, causing Portugal to increase spending on defense and fortifications.
-Meanwhile in the Atlantic, where Portuguese ships already had to withstand constant attacks of Privateers, an initial settlement of French colonists in Brazil created yet another "front".
-The French made alliances with native South Americans against the Portuguese and military and political interventions were used.
-Eventually they were forced out, but not until 1565.
+In the Atlantic, where Portuguese ships already had to withstand constant attacks of privateers, an attempted expansion of the French colonial empire in Brazil, France Antarctique, created yet another front.
+The French allied with indigenous peoples of South America against the Portuguese, and military and political interventions were used.
+Eventually, the French were forced out, but not until 1565.

-In the first years of John III's reign, explorations in the Far East continued, and the Portuguese reached China and Japan; however these accomplishments were offset by pressure from a strengthening Ottoman Empire under Suleiman the Magnificent, and especially in India, where attacks became more frequent.
+In the first years of John III's reign, explorations in the Far East continued, and the Portuguese reached China and Japan; however, these accomplishments were offset by pressure from a strengthening Ottoman Empire under Suleiman the Magnificent, and especially in India, where attacks became more frequent.
 The expense of defending Indian interests was huge.
-To pay for it, John III abandoned a number of strongholds in North Africa: Safim, Azamor, Alcácer Ceguer and Arzila.
+To pay for it, John III abandoned several strongholds in North Africa: Safim, Azemmour, Ksar es-Seghir and Arzila.

-John III achieved an important political victory in securing the control of the Maluku Islands, the "Spice Islands" claimed by Spain since the Magellan-Elcano circumnavigation.
+John III achieved a crucial political victory in securing the control of the Maluku Islands, the "Spice Islands" claimed by Spain since the Magellan expedition.
 After almost a decade of skirmishes in Southeast Asia, he signed the Treaty of Zaragoza with Emperor Charles V on 22 April 1529.
 It defined the areas of Spanish and Portuguese influence in Asia and established the anti-meridian to the Treaty of Tordesillas.